ilearnprogramms/Java-Amazon-Project-GitHub/README.md

 # Java-Amazon-Project-GitHub
 IronHack Week 13 Final Project

-### Ironhack Project :

-#### Prescriptionist / INFO System

-The Medicine Planning System is a Java-based application designed for hospitals, pharmacies, and veterinary clinics to manage patient medications and records efficiently.

-###### Doctor ( Or Pharmacists/Vet/Nurse )

-\- Login username

-\- Password

-\- Doctor ID    (Unique / Auto generated)

-\- Lastname     (Dr. XXXX)

-\- Doctor Title (DVM/MD/PHD/RN)

-###### Patients ( User )

-\- Login username

-\- Password

-\- Patient ID   (Unique / Auto generated)

-\- Lastname

-\- PatientTitle (Mr/Ms/Mrs/Mx)

-###### Medicines ( Objects )

-\- Medicine ID  (Unique / Auto generated)

-\- Medicine Name

-\- Medicine Quantity

-###### Prescription ( Objects )

-\- Prescription ID  (Unique / Auto generated)

-\- Related -> doctorID, patientID, medicineID

-\- Description

-\- Date

 ### ABSTRACT

-The Medicine Planning System is a simple Java-based application designed for hospitals, pharmacies, and veterinary clinics to manage patient medications and records efficiently.
-The system allows healthcare professionals such as pharmacists, doctors, nurses, and veterinarians to access and manage patient data through an administrative interface.
-Authorized users can create, edit, and remove medicines from the system, as well as assign or update medications for patients.
-Administrators can also create or delete patient profiles and add medical instructions or notes.
-Patients are able to view their assigned medicines and annotations through their own accounts.
-To maintain privacy and security, patients cannot edit their medications or access information belonging to other patients.
-The system includes error handling and security features that prevent unauthorized access and invalid actions.
-This project demonstrates the use of Java programming, object-oriented principles, and access control in a real-world healthcare management application.
+The Prescription Planning System is an application designed for hospitals, pharmacies, and veterinary clinics to manage patient medications and records efficiently.
+The system provides a Backend-for-Frontend API that enables healthcare applications to access and manage patient data.
+Authorized Healthcare staff can create, edit, and remove medicines from the system, as well as create and manage prescriptions for patients.
+Healthcare staff can create, update, or delete patient and doctor profiles and add medical instructions or notes for patients.
+Patients then can view their assigned medications and prescriptions through client applications connected to the system.
+To ensure privacy and security, patients cannot modify their medications or access information belonging to other patients.

 ### REQUIREMENTS

-* A Doctor (Pharmacists/Vets/Nurses) has the option to access patient data (GET)
+## Healthcare Staff Functions
+* Healthcare staff (Doctors, Pharmacists, Nurses, and Veterinarians) can view patient information (GET).

-* A Doctor can add a new doctor (POST)
+* Healthcare staff can add a new staff member (POST).
-* A Doctor can add a new patient (POST)
+* Healthcare staff can add a new patient (POST).
-* A Doctor can add a new medicine (POST)
+* Healthcare staff can add a new medicine (POST).
-* A Doctor can add a new prescription (POST)
+* Healthcare staff can create a new prescription (POST).

-* A Doctor can delete a doctor (DELETE)
+* Healthcare staff can delete a staff member (DELETE).
-* A Doctor can delete a patient (DELETE)
+* Healthcare staff can delete a patient (DELETE).
-* A Doctor can delete a medicine (DELETE)
+* Healthcare staff can delete a medicine (DELETE).
-* A Doctor can delete a prescription (DELETE)
+* Healthcare staff can delete a prescription (DELETE).
-* A Doctor can update a medicine quantity (PUT)
+* Healthcare staff can update medicine quantities (PUT).
+## Patient Functions

-* Patients can see their assigned medicines (GET)
+* Patients can view their assigned medicines and prescriptions (GET).
-* Patients cannot access to other patients information
+* Patients cannot access information belonging to other patients.
-* Patients cannot edit their medicines
+* Patients cannot create, edit, or delete medicines or prescriptions.

 * Error messages will be shown for unavailable API URL accessing (WebSecurity SecurityConfig)